- What are the best electric cars?

 Have you ever thought “I might just go electric when I buy my next car”?
 Or perhaps your last car was a hybrid and this time you want to do even more for the environment and go completely electric.

-If you were looking for an electric vehicle in 2018, then it was quite a good year.
-Whether you were looking for a stylish luxury car like the Jaguar I-PACE, a versatile SUV like the Hyundai Kona, or a family car like the Nissan Leaf there were several vehicles for you to choose from.
+If you were looking for an electric vehicle in 2019, it was quite a good year.
+Whether you were looking for a stylish luxury car like the long-awaited Audi e-Tron, and the Kia Niro EV (who can forget those Robert DeNiro tv adverts?) there was a lot to look forward to and quite a number of vehicles to choose from.

 What electric cars are available in the UK?